KILTprotocol/docs/README.md

 ## Deployment

-This code is automatically deployed when pushed to master.
+This code is automatically deployed when pushed to `master` using AWS Amplify.